Religion in Costa Rica: Buddhism

 Buddhism is the largest non-Christian religion with around 100,000 members, mostly amongst the Asian community, but with some converts.

 Buddhism entered the country for the first time thanks to the Theosophical Society spreading Buddhist ideas among the intellectual elite.
 Chinese Buddhism was brought into the country by Chinese migrants alongside Chinese folk religion.
 Many of them converted to Catholicism but reports of Buddhist practices among the Chinese community in early 20th century exists.

 The first main Buddhist organization was the Zen House of Costa Rica, based in Zen Buddhism and funded by the Japanese government in 1974.
 Located in Santo Domingo de Heredia.
 Tibetan Buddhism was first introduced by the Tibetan-Costa Rican Cultural Center founded soon after the first visit of the Dalai Lama in 1989.
-The center was originally from the Gelug lineage, however, with time Tibetan Buddhism (the most popular branch of Buddhism among non-Asian Costa Ricans) spread to all schools and currently all four traditional Tibetan schools and Bon have centers in the country.
+This center belongs to the Gelug lineage of Tibetan Buddhism.
+In 2010 a Diamond Way Buddhism center (of the Kagyu tradition of Tibetan Buddhism) was founded in San Jose, followed by another one in San Mateo, Orotina in 2022.
+Currently all four traditional Tibetan schools and Bon have centers in the country.
 There are also Theravada, Shao Lin and Soka Gakkai centers.

 Judaism

-There are also approximately 3000 Jews.
+It is estimated that were between 2300 and 3500 Jews in the country in 2022.
 Jewish people have an important cultural and social input, and many ministers, deputies, and three Vice Presidents have been Jewish.

 Most Costa Rican Jews are Orthodox, with the Zionist Israelite Center located in San José city as their main synagogue, presided over by Chief Rabbi of Costa Rica Gershon Miletzki, the B'nei Israel synagogue of Reform Judaism located near La Sabana, San José led by rabbis Rami Pavolotzky and Daniela Szuster (married couple) officiates for the Reform community, there is also a Keshet Holistic Studies Institute affiliated to the Walking Stick Foundation led by rabbis Gershon Winkler and Miriam Maron, and an ultra-Orthodox Chabad Lubavitch synagogue led by rabbi Hersch Spaltzer.
 The community also has a museum, a B'nai B'rith lodge and a private school, the Jaim Weizman Institute.